alibaba/kiwi/README.md

 intlFormat.get('test'); // testvalue;

+intlFormat.get('testTemplate', {
+  value: three
+}); // value is 'you have three unread message'

 intlFormat.template(intlFormat.testTemplate, {
   value: three
 }); // value is 'you have three unread message'

 ```

 How to change default language?